janschill/cern-solid-code-investigation/report/report.md

 Solid OpenID Connect (Solid OIDC) is the standard that is being used to authenticate within the Solid ecosystem. <!-- TODO: go deeper into this subject -->

+Several implementations exist to this day, that all do parts of the described solutions, but there no existing complete solution yet.
+The Node Solid Server (NSS) is the original implementation and is to this day the most complete open-source solution.
+It is being deployed onto both providers inrupt.net and solidcommunity.net, acting as a data pod and IDP.
+The Community Solid Server (CSS) is a new project aiming at replacing the NSS to become the new official open-source implementation of the Solid specifications.
+It is currently in beta version and actively developed.
+The Enterprise Solid Server (ESS) is Inrupt's commercial closed-source solution launched in November 2020.

+A lot of different libraries are built to enable development in the ecosystem.
+A subset as an example are client-side libraries for authentication with data pods; reading and writing RDF based resources,

 ## Review of Solid Specifications

 [The Solid Ecosystem](https://solid.github.io/specification/) is a by the [Solid editorial team](https://github.com/solid/process/blob/master/panels.md) published technical report.
 It is the official rewrite of the informal [Solid specification](https://github.com/solid/solid-spec/), which was initially used to define the architecture of Solid servers and clients.
 This rewrite is still incomplete and being worked on continuously.